Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study

 \subsection{Group 4: Other reviews related to AI and technology in the health domain}

 A small number of reviews take a broader lens and consider different aspects of AI and technology in the health domain.
 This includes the concept of Healthcare 4.0, a term referring to the increasing digitisation of the healthcare industry.
 The reviews by Tortorella et al. \cite{tortorella_healthcare_2020} and Jayaraman et al. \cite{jayaraman_healthcare_2020} broadly cover Healthcare 4.0, and highlight health monitoring systems that use IoT and sensors.
 However, only the review by Jayaram et al. \cite{jayaraman_healthcare_2020} mentions ontologies and other knowledge representation techniques.
-A recent review by Kumar et al. \cite{kumar_artificial_2023} on AI in healthcare mentions IoT and knowledge graphs, but neither of these are the focus of the review.
-The review by Behera et al. \cite{behera_emerging_2019} focuses on techniques used to create healthcare systems modeled on human cognitive processes such as perception and thought.
+More recent reviews, such as those by Rahman et al. \cite{rahman_ai_2025} and Rashid and Nemati \cite{rashid_human-centered_2024}, have begun addressing the transition toward Healthcare 5.0, which emphasizes explainability and human-centricity in health systems.
+While both of these reviews mention the role of sensors, IoT, and AI in healthcare, neither mention the Semantic Web.
+Another review in this group is by Kumar et al. \cite{kumar_artificial_2023}, who discuss AI in healthcare.
+Although they mention IoT and knowledge graphs, neither of these are the focus of the review.
+Lastly, the review by Behera et al. \cite{behera_emerging_2019} focuses on techniques used to create healthcare systems modelled on human cognitive processes such as perception and thought.
 They highlight cognitive IoT as a future research direction through wearable sensors, while also mentioning Semantic Web technologies for knowledge representation.
 However, neither the Semantic Web technologies nor sensors are discussed in detail.